2021 Lehigh Mountain Hawks football team

 The 2021 Lehigh Mountain Hawks football team represented Lehigh University in the 2021 NCAA Division I FCS football season.
 The Mountain Hawks, led by third-year head coach Tom Gilmore, played their home games at Goodman Stadium as a member of the Patriot League.

+The 17-10 victory over rival Lafayette led to Lafayette head coach John Garrett getting fired by Lafayette.